k0retux/fuddly/docs/source/probes.rst

 **************

-The following section present some generic probes that inherit from :class:`fuzzfmk.monitor.Probe`.
+The following section present some generic probes that inherit from :class:`framework.monitor.Probe`.
 They can be used within your project files (refer to :ref:`tuto:project`) by only inheriting from them and providing the expected parameters,